-Wear cut-resistant safety gloves ( $\rightarrow$ P. 19 - 3.1 Standard delivery - packing list) for emptying the waste tray!
+Wear cut-resistant safety gloves (\rightarrow P. 18 - 3.1 Standard delivery - packing list) for emptying the waste tray!

-For handling, removing and re-inserting the waste tray, see ( $\rightarrow$ P. 87 - 6.3.4 Emptying the waste tray).
+For handling, removing and re-inserting the waste tray, see (\rightarrow P. 86 - 6.3.4 Emptying the waste tray).

-" Soak a lint-free cloth with a compatible solvent and remove any mounting medium residue that may be present.
+" Soak a lint-free cloth with xylene and remove any mounting medium residue that may be present.